What is Permanent Magnet Synchronous (PMSM) Motor?

 Synchronous motors have two structural forms: rotating magnetic pole and rotating armature type.
 Because the rotating magnetic pole type has the advantages of small rotor weight, simple manufacturing process, small current through brushes and slip rings, large and medium-capacity synchronous motor mostly adopt the rotating magnetic pole structure.
 According to the shape of the rotor, the rotating magnetic pole type can be divided into salient pole type and hidden pole type.
 The salient pole type is mostly used in occasions where low speed is required.
 Its rotor is thick and short, and the air gap is uneven.
 Hidden pole type is mostly used in the occasions that require high speed.
 The rotor is thin and long, and the air gap is uniform.

-Like other rotating motors, synchronous motors consist of two parts: stator and rotor.
+Like other rotating motors, permanent magnet synchronous motors consist of two parts: stator and rotor.
 The stator of the rotating magnetic pole type synchronous electronic is mainly composed of base, iron core and stator winding.
 In order to reduce the hysteresis and eddy current loss, the stator core is laminated with thin silicon steel sheets, and the inner surface of the stator core is embedded with spatially symmetrical three-phase windings.
 Rotor is mainly composed of rotating shaft, slip ring, iron core and rotor winding.
 In order to take into account the requirements of magnetic permeability and mechanical strength, the rotor core is often forged from high-strength alloy steel.
 Rotor core is equipped with an excitation winding, and its two outlet ends and two slip rings are respectively connected.
 For facilitating the start, the surface of the salient-pole rotor magnetic pole is also equipped with guide bars made of brass, and the two end faces of the magnetic poles are respectively connected by copper rings to form an incomplete cage start winding.

 - The speed of synchronous motor is completely determined by the frequency of the power supply.
 When the frequency is constant, the speed of the motor is also certain, and it does not change with the load.
 This feature is of great significance in certain transmission systems, especially multi-machine synchronous transmission systems, precision speed regulation and constant speed systems.

-- Synchronous motor with high operation stability.
+- Permanent magnet synchronous motor with high operation stability.
 Synchronous motors generally run under over-excitation, and their overload capacity is greater than that of corresponding asynchronous motors.
 The torque of asynchronous motor is proportional to the square of the voltage, but the speed of synchronous motor is determined by the product of the voltage and the internal electromotive force generated by the motor’s excitation current, that is, it is only proportional to the first power of the voltage.
 When the grid voltage suddenly drops to about 80% of the rated value, the asynchronous motor torque often drops to about 64%, and stops running due to the immovable load.
 However, the torque of the synchronous motor does not drop much, and the stable operation of the motor can be ensured by forcible excitation.

 Starting of Synchronous Motor:

 Starting the synchronous motor can only produce an average torque at the synchronous speed.
 If the stator is connected to the power grid immediately and the rotor is excited by DC when starting, the stator rotating magnetic field immediately rotates at a synchronous speed, and the rotor magnetic field is temporarily stationary due to the inertia of the rotor, and the electromagnetic torque generated at this time will be positive or negative.
 Alternating and its average value is zero, so the motor cannot start by itself.
-To start a synchronous motor, other methods must be used.
+To start a pmsm motor, other methods must be used.
 There are mainly two methods.

 Asynchronous Starting Method